Climate and Supply Engineering

 About the Climate and Supply Engineering study programme

-• At the Climate and Supply Engineering study programme, you will work with engineering related tasks in the supply sector from day one.
+• At the Climate and Supply Engineering study programme, you will work with engineering related tasks within drinking water, waste water, rain water, central heating, climate change mitigation, climate adaption, and climate change from day one.

 You will get relevant teaching in mathematics, physics and chemistry to form the scientific foundation for working with complex solutions requiring complex calculations.